XGraphKhipu/haarpcache/README.md

 Introduction
 ------------

-Proxy HaarpCache is a fork of ThunderCache.
+HaarpCache is a fork of ThunderCache.

 HaarpCache is a robust static and dynamic cache that provides support to the DASH technology.